-From time to time, a toadstool coral will retract their polyps, clam up and release a stringy, gross-looking mucus slime.
-It is thought to be a way of removing detritus, algae and other particles from the surface of the coral.
+From time to time, a toadstool coral will retract its polyps, clam up, and release a stringy, gross-looking mucus slime.
+It is thought to be a way of removing detritus, algae, and other particles from the surface of the coral.
 Most times this is harmless, but it can be an irritant to other corals.

 Reproduction and propagation

 According to Borneman, in Aquarium Coral, a toadstool coral reaches maturity in about 6-10 years.
 Male colonies reach maturity faster and at a smaller size than female colonies (4 x 4 x 4 inches vs. 24 x 24 x inches!!!)
 That’s a big coral.
 I can’t wait for the toadstool coral in my home tank to become mature.
 Better it than me.